mhaidarhanif/rewinds/README.md

 ## Introduction

-Rewinds is a web app starter kit with Remix, Tailwind CSS, and the TypeScript ecosystem.
+Rewinds is a web app starter kit with Remix and Tailwind CSS.
 It is an opinionated collection of interactive UI components, hooks, and utilities for your Remix project.

 ### Goals